jusstae/Homelab-Infrastructure-/README.md

-# Homelab-Infrastructure
+# Homelab-Infrastructure (Phase 1)

-This project documents my personal homelab used to simulate real-world IT environments.
+This repository documents my personal homelab in its current early-stage architecture (Phase 1).
+The lab is designed to simulate real-world IT environments for learning and experimentation in networking, virtualization, and system administration.

-The lab focus on:
+The focus is on:

-- Networking
+Networking fundamentals
-- Virtualization
+Virtualization with VMs
-- Troubleshooting
+Troubleshooting real systems
-- System Design
-- Fundamentals
-- Learning

-It is used to gain hands-on experience and reduce reliance on external services.
-This repo will be regular updated.
+Linux system administration
+Practical infrastructure design
+🧭 Current Architecture

+The current setup is designed for a minimal home environment with limited hardware and no managed switching infrastructure.

 ---